-$^{^{21}}$ Our results on the possibility of under-provision of advertising are reminiscent of those of Shapiro (1980), who shows that a monopoly good producer will under-provide informative advertising by choosing to reach fewer consumers than is optimal.
+21 Our results on the possibility of under-provision of advertising are reminiscent of those of Shapiro (1980), who shows that a monopoly good producer will under-provide informative advertising by choosing to reach fewer consumers than is optimal.
 This is because the firm does not capture the full surplus generated by the marginal advertisement.
 If the monopolist could perfectly price discriminate across consumers, it would choose the optimal advertising reach.
 In our model, if the monopoly broadcaster could perfectly discriminate across advertisers, then its marginal benefit curve is the demand curve in Figure 1 but its marginal cost is lower than marginal social cost by the nuisance cost to viewers that it does not internalize.
 It therefore always chooses excessive advertising (see also Hansen and Kyhl (2001)).
 With competition and perfect price discrimination, the equilibrium advertising level will still be below the optimal level when τ is sufficiently small.

 22 The analysis here compares the number of program types provided by the market with the optimal number.
-A slightly different problem, in the spirit of Mankiw and Whinston (1986), would be to compare the number of program types provided by the market with the number in an optimal "second-best" system which treated as a constraint the fact that with $i \in \{1,2\}$ types of programs, the advertising levels would be a_i^ .
-Our choice is the social benefits of programming come from two sources, broadcasters only capture a share of advertiser benefits.
-When these benefits are small relative to viewer benefits (large β and τ , small m and/or $\omega \overline{\sigma}$), advertising revenues are considerably less than the aggregate benefits of programming and under-provision can result.
+A slightly different problem, in the spirit of Mankiw and Whinston (1986), would be to compare the number of program types provided by the market with the number in an optimal "second-best" system which treated as a constraint the fact that with $i \in \{1, 2\}$ types of programs, the advertising levels would be a_i^ .
+Our choice is motivated by the desire to understand if market provision can actually achieve the first best.